 Application deadline: August 1, 2019

-Postdoctoral tenure track position in interdisciplinary knowledge construction for Environmental Governance, Norwegian University of Life Sciences (NMBU), Norway
+Postdoctoral tenure track position, Norwegian University of Life Sciences (NMBU), Norway

 About the position

-The Faculty of Landscape and Society (LANDSAM), the Department of International Environment and Development Studies (Noragric), has an open postdoctoral tenure track position in interdisciplinary knowledge construction for environmental governance.
+The Faculty of Landscape and Society (LANDSAM), the Department of International Environment and Development Studies (Noragric), has a vacant postdoctoral tenure track position on the global political economy of the environment and development.
 The position is for up to six years with a possibility for a permanent position.

-We are looking for candidates with demonstrated expertise at the interface between society and the environment with a base in applied ecology.
+We are looking for candidates with demonstrated expertise at the interface between political economy, international relations, global development and the environment.

 The position covers research and education.
 Main tasks are: